icodeforhim/portfolio/README.md

 # my-portfolio
-This is my Portfolio hosted by gihub
+This is my Portfolio hosted by github pages
+November 2020